 Need anymore suggestions...we've got a whole list!
 Contact your travel consultant for suggestions or check out the downloadable city maps available in your dashboard for restaurant suggestions too!

-Go Real Europe itineraries no longer include rental cars, as it became clear to us that in the large majority of cases, renting a car did not make sense.
-It also resulted in stressed-out clients, and was unnecessarily putting them in danger.
+Go Real Europe itineraries no longer include rental cars, as it became clear to us that in the large majority of cases, renting a car in did not make sense.
+It also resulted in stressed-out clients and was unnecessarily putting them in danger.

 We only suggest rental cars for those travelers planning to spend the majority of their time exploring the countryside.
 Even for these travelers, the hassle, cost, stress, and increased risk of a rental car may not be worth it, as a combination of trains, buses, and private excursions can be used instead.
 So we do not include rental cars in our clients’ itineraries in this case either.